 AI is coming to SD-WAN -- or, at least, to SD-WAN marketing materials -- with full force.
 Expect to see AI-infused SD-WAN offerings both from service providers and vendors.
 In addition to optimizing traffic path selection, AI could provide better policy definitions, troubleshooting assistance, smarter performance and security monitoring.

-It's at the discretion of network professionals to judge whether AI applications simplify network management for users and managers, compared to previous software designs that governed these functions.
+The promise, stated or implied, is that AI applications simplify network management for users and managers, compared to previous software designs that governed these functions.
+Network professionals have to judge that for themselves, product by product.

 4. SD-WAN and WWAN